essoen/essoen.github.io/content/blog/2022/communication-and-education-in-an-agile-transition.md

    4. Agile coaching
 3. Experiments to find out how to move forward

 This would bring us into a feedback loop between goals (education), and creating a common understanding of where we are.
-The relation between the two, is through experiments, just like the [Adventures With Agile Playbook](https://simonpowers.medium.com/change-the-awa-playbook-by-simon-powers-2c08c481361c) says.
+The relation between the two, is experiments, just like the general approach from  [Adventures With Agile Playbook](https://simonpowers.medium.com/change-the-awa-playbook-by-simon-powers-2c08c481361c).
+The learning and education would soon also be brought into the discussions on the current situation, providing another arena for challenging and developing the agile mindset.

 How would you balance communication and education in an agile transition?
 Does this relationship make sense?